-The owners of Bwin and PartyPoker, GVC Holdings, are in negotiations with the gambling giant, Ladbrokes Coral for a potential takeover worth £3.9 billion.
+The owners of Bwin and PartyPoker, GVC Holdings, are in negotiations with another online poker scene‘s huge name, Ladbrokes Coral, for a potential takeover worth £3.9 billion.
 After the third round of negotiations, both parties are confident that they will manage to reach an agreement.
 Ladbrokes Coral has been a subject of takeover talks by Paddy Power Betfair, 888, Rank Group Plc, and William Hill in the past.
 These potential gambling mergers were on hold until the final outcome of the Government review on Fixed Odds Betting Terminals.
 However, as GVC’s CEO Kenny Alexander hinted, they were the ones who took action into their hands because it was ‘too tempting’ for them to wait.

 Ladbrokes and Gala Coral merged in 2016 to form Ladbrokes Coral, a move which cost £2.3 billion.
 Now, although GVC values Ladbrokes Coral at £3.1 billion, they are prepared to go as high as £3.9 billion for its shares.
 This deal also depends upon the Government’s review on Fixed Odds Betting Terminals; the Government is expected to review the maximum bet allowed on the terminals.
 At the moment players can place bets up to £100, but with the reviews – it is expected that the maximum bet allowed will range between £2 and £50.
 Ladbrokes Coral makes a good profit from Fixed Odds Betting Terminals, as it has 3,500 street bookmakers.
 These profits could be reduced if the Government comes down harsh on the maximum bet size.
 According to the experts, the maximum bet could be £20.